Divided Mitrovica calm but wary after bloody Banjska incident

 The failures to progress towards normalisation of their relations is harming both Kosovo and Serbia, by damaging their international reputations and stalling their progress towards EU accession.

-Both countries have suffered to some extent, especially since the developments in May, after which the EU announced “punitive measures” against Kosovo over its failure to sufficiently de-escalation the situation in the north.
+Both countries have suffered to some extent, especially since the developments in May, after which the EU announced “punitive measures” against Kosovo over its failure to sufficiently de-escalate the situation in the north.
 More recently, European Commission spokesman Peter Stano said on October 2 that measures may also be adopted against Serbia, depending on what investigations reveal about the attacks on September 24.

 Worries about a new eruption of violence in north Kosovo deepened after Russia’s invasion of Ukraine.
 There were fears that Russia might exploit the existing tensions in northern Kosovo or Bosnia’s Republika Srpska to distract the West’s attention and resources away from the war in Ukraine.
 Russia is viewed in a positive light in both regions, not least because of its refusal to recognise Kosovo’s independence and its successful efforts to keep Kosovo out of the UN and other international bodies.